 Why does AfrikaBurn use the San Clan as its identity?

 In the initial phase of organising the very first AfrikaBurn during the period 2006 and 2007, the co-founders were looking for a symbol or icon that could represent the AfrikaBurn community and experience.
 The Tarkastad image, and the CAP version, were considered ideal, as the concept it represented (a community as one, united) was a perfect fit.
 In the words of co-founder and graphic designer Lil Black (aka Lil Visser):

 “We needed an emblem.
-Paul sent me a logo by a Burning Man designer.
-It was a rather clumsy image of a brown and a white fist holding aloft burning matches…”
+Paul sent me a logo by a designer involved with Burning Man.
+It was a… image of a brown and a white fist holding aloft burning matches…”